This was meant to be a smoothie recipe, but in the end, I went with shots! Introducing Wellness Green Elixir Shots!

-- Coconut Milk: In addition of being loaded with healthy fats, it adds creaminess to this green juice.
+- Coconut Milk: In addition to being loaded with healthy fats, it adds creaminess to this green juice.
 Oh, and it tastes great!
 If using full-fat coconut milk, omit the coconut oil.

-- Mint: I usually take a drop or two of mint essential oil every day for better digestion.
+- Mint: I usually take a drop or two of mint essential oil daily for better digestion.
 Mint can ease gas and help treat IBS.
-You can use fresh mint leaves, or essential oil (sparingly).
+You can use fresh mint leaves or essential oil (sparingly).

 - Banana: Carbs-rich, bananas are the natural sweetener in this recipe.
 I went with bananas because it’s all I had on hand, but you can use mango, peaches, pineapple, orange juice, or even dates.

-- Optional: B12 vitamin, basil essential oil, protein powder, it's up to you.
-Feel free to add you favorite superfoods, remember this is an healing elixir!
+- Optional: B12 vitamin, basil essential oil, protein powder.
+It’s up to you.
+Feel free to add your favorite superfoods.
+Remember, this is a healing elixir!

-I went with coconut milk to make this juice super creamy but you can use almond or soy milk if you want a lighter option.
-I usually make it with half full-fat coconut milk, half almond milk.
+I went with coconut milk to make this juice super creamy, but you can use almond or soy milk if you want a lighter option.
+I usually make it with half full-fat coconut milk and half almond milk.

 If you are looking for a natural energy boost, better digestion, or simply a refreshing drink, you will love this recipe.
 It’s versatile and can be tweaked to your liking by using mango, pineapple, or even peaches in place of the bananas.